lu15gv/sol/README.md

 `sh <path to sol project>/Example/runme.sh`

 This will archive the project and then optimize it.
 You can find the archive by open Xcode > Window > Organizer > Archives.
 If you inspect the archive in finder (Show package contents), you can find the optimized version in `Products/Applications`.

+> Note: this was a POC that went well.
+For now it doesn't have tests and it's not very scalable.
+I hope to have a better version of this with tests and be more flexible soon.